Perspective | Tom Konchalski made basketball better. The sport won’t be the same without him.

 As the years went on, I called Tom more and more often: not just for his critiques on players, but because he knew everyone and everything in college basketball.
 I remember when Joe Harrington, then the coach at George Mason, hired a young assistant named Rick Barnes.
 “Get to know Rick,” Tom told me.
 “He’s going to be a star.”

 My only complaint with Tom was that he was often impossible to reach.
 He lived in the Forest Hills neighborhood in Queens — he had grown up in the borough and graduated magna cum laude from Fordham — and had no call-waiting on his phone.
-He briefly had an answering machine, but got rid of it because he got too many calls he didn’t want to return and he couldn’t claim not to know someone had called when he still had the machine.
-He never owned a computer, and would not have been able to get on the Internet if you paid him to do it.
+He briefly had an answering machine, but he got rid of it because he got too many calls he didn’t want to return and he couldn’t claim not to know someone had called when he still had the machine.
+He never owned a computer, and he would not have been able to get on the Internet if you paid him to do it.
 After a while, I made a point of having him tell me his travel schedule so I could be sure to see him in person.

 There were times he’d come to Washington to see a couple of games in a day and then go straight back to New York.
 I would pick him up at Union Station, go to the games with him, grab something to eat — Tom loved Mel Krupin’s deli — and drop him off to take a late train home.
 I treasured those days.
 It was like working toward a PhD in basketball — past and present.
 To the very end, Tom’s memory was extraordinary.